 Even like Aria, she too had her one,

-Red dress that she wore, though just for fun.
+A red dress that she wore, though purely for fun.

 She wore it each night he’d tell her the rhyme,